ropensci/rfema/vignettes/getting_started.md

 #> # … with 30 more rows
 ```

 We can see from the above that both `policyCount` and `floodZone` are both searchable variables.
-Thus we can specify a list that contains the values of each variable that we want returned in the data frame.
+Thus we can specify a list that contains the values of each variable that we want returned.
 Before doing that however, it can be useful to learn a bit more about each parameter by using the `parameter_values()` function.

 ```r